-Episode 172: David Fields on how to set up a CRM system
+Episode 172: David A. Fields on how to set up a CRM system

 Our guest today is David A. Fields, Umbrex member and the author of The Irresistible Consultant’s Guide to Winning Clients: 6 Steps to Unlimited Clients & Financial Freedom.